Find the credit card you’ve been looking for

 After spending a certain amount within a set period of time (typically within the first 3 months after you open an account), cardholders receive a one-time bonus in the form of points, miles, statement credits or cash back.

 Although sign-up bonuses can be lucrative, signing up for multiple credit cards only to cancel after you’ve earned the bonus is problematic.
-So-called churning can lead a lowered credit score.
+So-called churning can lead to a lower credit score.
 Also, some credit card issuers have tightened up their rules on applications to discourage the practice.

 In some cases, a card may offer 0% intro APR for purchases, balance transfers or both.
 If you need to make a big purchase, such as a home appliance, you could use a 0% intro offer to pay it off gradually during the introductory period without interest charges.
 Once the intro period ends, however, the APR will change to the card’s regular variable range.